World War Z: An Oral History of the Zombie War by Max Brooks

 The first 20-30 pages are boring but they do set up the rest of the book by introducing the concept of zombies, how they came to be, what they are capable of and what stops them.
 Once we get to the Battle of Yonkers this book hits its stride and really hums along.

 There are recurring characters but the four that struck me the most were the Japanese gardener and the computer geek, the Chinese submarine and the dog handler.
 The dog handler struck me as the most "human" story of the bunch because of the unabashed affection and bond between dog and handler.
-I was actually moved to tears about this fictional story about a man and his dachshund/beagle mix - partially because I had one and he described its fiesty, independent, love to fight personality to a tee, and partially because they survived.
+I was actually moved to tears about this fictional story about a man and his dachshund/beagle mix - partially because I had one and he described its feisty, independent, loving a good fight personality (yes, that little dog was sure that she was put on this earth to rule ALL dogs), and partially because they survived.

 Well, there it is - I went from reluctant reader to nearly crying about what I was reading.
 That's why I'm giving it 5 stars out of 5.

-By the way - so much better than the movie - and much different!
-Basically, they share a common theme and a title.
+By the way - so much better than the movie - and so very different!
+Basically, they only share zombies and a title.

 This book can be found on Amazon.com here: World War Z.